kajott/TrackMeister/README.md

 - Listen to the tracks again and set track-specific options in `tm.ini`.
 For each track you want to set special options for, you create a new section based on the running order, e.g. `[08*]` for the options of the file in the aforementioned example. <br> Typical per-track options are:
   - If the track shall loop, set `loop = true`.
 If you also set `fade out after loop = true`, the track will also fade out at this point.
   - If the track shall fade out at some position, set `fade out at =` to the number of seconds after which fading shall start (e.g. `fade out at = 123` fades out after 123 seconds, i.e. 2 minutes and 3 seconds).
+    - To determine the proper value, just pause playback at the position where you want the fade to start (using the **Space** key) and press the **P** key to display the position.
+The raw value in seconds can be directly used for the `fade out at` option.
   - If the track shall be played in mono, set `stereo separation = 0`.
   - If the track shall be played with some volume ramping, set `volume ramping = 10`; if it shall not use ramping, set `volume ramping = 0`.
   - You can also override the track's title/artist metadata by setting it manually, e.g. `title = Professional Tracker` and `artist = H0ffman feat.
 Daytripper`.